anirudhlakhotia/100-days-of-code/r1-log.md

 Tried a bunch of problems on HackerRank, and got all of them to work :)
 Fixed a few bugs with animations.

+### R1D3
+Took part in NexCode, on HackerRank
+Solved like 3 completely
+and a bunch partially
+Need to try the questions I didn't get completely, and didn't read at all due to length